 UVP & USP

-The next step is developing your unique value proposition (UVP) and unique selling proposition (USP).
+The next step is developing your unique value proposition (UVP) and a unique selling proposition (USP).
 Think of USP as what your product does, and UVP as what it does for someone.
 A quarter-inch drill bit drills quarter-inch holes — that’s USP.
 It allows me to make my wife happy by hanging a picture on the wall — that’s UVP.

-Your UVP is what you do for your customer.
+Your UVP is what you do for your customers.
 A unique value proposition is a clear statement of the tangible results a customer gets from using your products or services.
 For each of your ideal customer profiles (ICP), you’ll develop a UVP that clarifies what value your product delivers, and how that differs from your competition.
 For example: